Click on >> SITE MAP

 Going Abroad ?
 If you don't want to be left stranded when your credit card is refused it is advisable to tell your bank you are going.
 Most also have an emergency number you can call and some even can let you have a code to get cash from a machine.
 So get their emergency number and add it to your mobile phone list or keep a note somewhere.

 Are my savings safe ?
 Recently a spokesman for the government said that, in future, banks should not assume that the taxpayer will bail them out.
 This is taken as a shot over the bows to banks which are still acting as if they are 'too big to fail'.
 In view of this new stance should we ask 'are my savings safe?'.
 An excellent article on this subject can be found in Martin's money tips at http://www.moneysavingexpert.com/savings/safe-savings.
-After all, the Financial Compensation Scheme is known to have too little cash to be able to compensate the customers of even a small deposit taker.The amount covered was increased to £85,000 per customer but has now been reduced again.
+After all, the Financial Compensation Scheme is known to have too little cash to be able to compensate the customers of even a small deposit taker.The amount covered is now back to £85,000 per customer per organisation.
 How would they raise the money ?
 Martin explains this mystery in the article.
 But scares like Iceland's Kaupthing and the Bank of Cyprus don't help.

 If you wonder why you rarely see adverts on my pages for 'Debt Help' sites it is because I actively filter them out.
 This has proved to be a wise course.
 Recently the OFT has closed 19 sites which targeted disabled people and those in debt with offers of 'financial help'.
 Examples include (and I quote Computer Active) Loansforpeopleondisability and Samedayquickloans.
 If you have money problems, although they are very busy, your first port of call should be the Citizens Advice Bureaux.
-You can report suspicious loan sites to http://www.oft.gov.uk/
+Although the Office of Fair Trading no longer exists you can still find links on the old site at http://www.oft.gov.uk/

 The Daily Mail points out that banks are taking advantage of the ISA rules, which make tax payers feel that they SHOULD take up their annual allowance.
 Certainly one is hard put to find a decent rate without strings - usually a bonus which runs out after a year, meaning that you have to constantly move your money.
 If you do not, the chances are that you will continue to get a miserable rate.
 It is as frustrating as having to move fuel supplier every year.
 This 'churn' must cost the companies money and is certainly a nuisance to the consumer.
 But the banks hope lethargy (or confusion) will rule and they will get your cash at 1% or less.
 The Mail article pointed out that, even after tax, many savings rates beat the ISAs on offer.
 One of the 'strings' is that most banks and building societies do NOT allow the transfer of existing ISAs.
 They are after NEW customers and NEW money.